rsoran/kubectl/README.md

 # kubectl
-Installing docker and kubectl on centos 9 with minikube
+Installing docker and kubectl on centos 9 with kubeadm

 First Copy this script to your root home dir